 The treatment depends on the types of cancer.

 Treatment Options for Small Cell Lung Cancer

-Radiotherapy is typically useful if the disease is not spread to the other lung.
-However, the oncologist may consider treating patient with chemotherapy.
+Radiotherapy is typically used if the disease is not spread to the other lung.
+However, the oncologist may consider treating a patient with chemotherapy.
 In some cases.
-Therefore, the doctor may use a combination of radio oncology & chemotherapy.
+Therefore, the doctor may use a combination of radio-oncology & chemotherapy.

 Treatment Options for Non-Small Cell Lung Cancer

 The non-small lung cancer treatment is different.
 Since, in this type of illness, the disease is spread to other parts of the body.
 The doctor will assess the spread of the disease and its stage.
 Therefore, the more advanced the stage of the illnesses is, the severer it gets.
 However, typical treatment options include surgery, chemotherapy, radiotherapy, or use of chemotherapy & radiotherapy.